bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

-In the official release of GHC, it is permitted to write something like this:
+In the official release of GHC, it is permitted to write something like this (see [manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/type-families.html#type-family-overlap)):

 ```wiki